playgameservices/play-games-plugin-for-unity/README.md

 ## Using Production APNS Certificate (iOS)

-In the `GPGSAppController.m` file, you will notice within the `application:didRegisterForRemoteNotificationsWithDeviceToken` method that there are two calls;
+In the `GPGSAppController.m` file, you will notice within the `application:didRegisterForRemoteNotificationsWithDeviceToken` method that there is a comment discussing using the sandbox push server.
+Follow instructions there to switch between the production and sandbox environment and push notification.
-one for using a push notification in the sandbox environment, and one for using a push notification in the production environment.
-You should make sure to comment the first call (and uncomment the second) when you're ready to switch to a production environment and push notification.

 ## Note from Maintainer